 Eczema (including Contact Dermatitis) – Over 30 million Americans may have it.
 It means the immune system is working too hard, therefore causing the skin to overact.
 Triggers are often environmental, or brought on by stress.
 Cannabis (more specifically THC), when applied topically, has been found to effectively lessen contact allergic inflammation.
 It can be applied in an alcohol extract or in oil form.
 The medicine is absorbed at the site of inflammation, with little to no psychoactive effect.

 Psoriasis – As many as 7.5 million Americans have it.
-It is an most often hereditary.
+It is an autoimmune disease, and is most often hereditary.
 Acute cases usually require systemic therapies, however topical therapies are appropriate in most cases.
 Due to the anti-inflammatory properties of cannabinoids, and the regulatory effects of THC on the immune system, in addition to the ability of cannabinoids to be absorbed through the skin, cannabis has been found to be effective in treating psoriasis.

 Rosacea – An estimated 16 million Americans have it.
 It is characterized by flare-ups and remissions of redness and dryness of the skin on the cheeks, nose, chin, forehead, and surrounding areas.
 It may also affect the eyes.
 Rarely does it affect other parts of the body.
 The cause is unknown, but seems to be more prevalent in women, and those with fair skin who blush easily.
 There seems to be some connection to inflammatory pathways and immune response.
 It is possible the condition is hereditary.
 The most common triggers are environmental, such as extreme weather, certain foods, and cosmetics.
 Stress is also a major trigger.
 Topical and oral applications seem to be more effective than smoking cannabis.
 Because cannabis can reduce inflammation, immune response, and stress, it can be an effective treatment for rosacea.